luiscoco/AzureFunctions-Deploy-Function-In-VSCode/README.md

-# AzureFunctions-Deploy-Function-In-VSCode
-AzureFunctions Deploy Function In VSCode
+# How to deploy an Azure Function in VSCode